Dear Lab Tests OnlineAU community,

 A sample of breast cancer tissue is obtained (such as by doing a fine needle aspiration, needle biopsy, or surgical biopsy) or a tumour removed surgically during a lumpectomy or mastectomy is tested.

 Hormone receptor status helps determine prognosis.
-Breast cancers that are oestrogen receptor (OR)- and progesterone receptor (PR)-positive tumours tend to have a better prognosis than those with OR- or PR-negative tumours.
+Breast cancers that are estrogen receptor (ER)- and progesterone receptor (PR)-positive tumours tend to have a better prognosis than those with ER- or PR-negative tumours.

 Hormone receptor status testing also helps determine what treatment may be used in addition to surgery to help improve the prognosis when a primary tumour has been removed or when a tumour recurs.
 Possible treatment options may include radiotherapy, chemotherapy, endocrine therapy (anti-hormone treatments, such as tamoxifen), or Her-2 targeted therapy.